Food For Anxiety: What Can Help Improve Mood And Mental Health

 Caffeinated food and drinks

 Caffeine-containing foods, such as coffee drinks or raw coffee beans, have been positively associated with instances of panic attacks in those living with panic disorder and anxiety disorder-related symptoms in those who might experience anxiety disorders.
 Many believe that this is due to the nature of caffeine as a stimulant, hypothesizing that similar effects might be seen with the use and consumption of certain teas and energy drinks.
-Beverages that have smaller amounts of caffeine, such as green tea or yerba mate, may be good alternatives to coffee or energy drinks.
+Beverages with smaller amounts of caffeine, such as green tea or yerba mate, may be good alternatives to coffee or energy drinks.

-Food for anxiety management and brain health
+Food for anxiety management and brain health, such as whole foods, and omega-3 fatty acids

 According to an article published by the Anxiety and Depression Association of America, an overall strategy for better mental health is to center your diet around whole foods, as opposed to processed ones.
 This can help ease anxiety, as certain food additives, colorants and chemicals can prompt psychological and physical symptoms in many.

-Whole foods
+Whole foods as foods for anxiety

 Whole foods are typically dense in vitamins, many of which contain anti-anxiety properties.
-For example, B vitamins can assist in managing anxiety by fostering the production of mood-boosting neurotransmitters and reducing inflammation in the brain.
+For example, B vitamins can help manage anxiety by fostering the production of mood-boosting neurotransmitters and reducing inflammation in the brain.
 Eggs, salmon, lean meats, and legumes are solid sources of B vitamins.
 Additionally, human trials have shown that vitamins C, D, and E are associated with lower levels of anxiety.
 Strawberries, citrus fruits, bell peppers, kale, and potatoes have substantial amounts of vitamin C. Mushrooms, orange juice, eggs, and several different types of fish are high in vitamin D. And vitamin E can be found in spinach, hazelnuts, sunflower seeds, and pumpkin.

 Linolenic acid and omega-3 fatty acids